lewing728/meyer-application/README.md

 1. Click the Clone or download button
 2. Copy the repo link that appears
+4. Go to the folder on your machine you wish to clone the project
-3. In a command prompt type `git clone https://github.com/lewing728/meyer-application.git`
+3. In a command prompt type `git clone https://github.com/lewing728/meyer-application.git .`

 ## Step 2 - Install the packages